Frequently Asked Questions

 You can find a listing of the application package requirements on the Admissions Package Requirements page of Master's in Finance website.
 Information for prospective students is available at The University of Arizona Graduate College website.
 You will need to complete the UA Graduate College online application, pay the required application fee and submit your application material online before your application will be considered.

 Do not send hard copy documents or money for the application fee to the Finance Department.
-The Finance Department should receive one copy of your official transcripts (in sealed, stamped envelopes).
-All other application requirements will be completed online.
+All application requirements will be completed online.

 You should have original GMAT and TOEFL results sent to School Code #4832.
 No other designation is required.